LBCamden/lbcamden-frontend-hono/docs/development-workflow.md

 The relationship between this library's conventions with child html fragments and how they relate to upstream conventions are documented in [Motivation & Context]('./motivation-and-context.md').

+You will find the helper functions in `src/lib/hono-jsx-utils.ts` useful for this.

 ## Running tests

 We don't currently have any automated tests.
 In the future, we could support these by comparing the rendered html output of this library's stories to the html fragments in upstream `fixtures.json` files.

+For now, you'll need to manually check that storybook stories render as expected by visually comparing them to the upstream storybook.

 ## Publishing changes